Nathanana/Fourier/README.md

 Which is also explained very well in 3Blue1Brown's video.

 To recreate any svg, I used svgpathtools to turn the .svg picture into a complex function, and I sampled a number of complex points for an evenly spaced set of t values.
 I then used this to apply the formula immediately above to find each constant for a desired vector count n.
 Since integration would be computationally expensive that many times, I opted for a Riemann sum.
-The formula I actually used was:
+The formula I initially used was:
 ```math
 C_n \approx \sum_{m=0}^{r} f\left(t_m\right)e^{-n2\pi it_m}\Delta t  \hspace{35pt}  t_m = \frac{m}{r}   \hspace{35pt}   \Delta t = \frac{1}{r}
 ```